 Okay, so now that we’ve looked at the pros, it’s time to look at some of the negatives.
-While it’s easy to think of hydroponics as a win-win system there are some valid points that have been raised by critics such as a 2015 in The Guardian.
+While it’s easy to think of hydroponics as a win-win system there are some valid points that have been raised by critics such as 2015 in The Guardian.

-Thankfully many of these criticisms don’t pack the punch they once did thanks to falling technology costs, however we should consider them all out of fairness.
+Thankfully many of these criticisms don’t pack the punch they once did thanks to falling technology costs, however, we should consider them all out of fairness.

-Over reliance on electricity
+Over-reliance on electricity

-Okay so this is the undeniable chink in the hydroponic armour – a reliance on electricity to run the pumps and lights.
+Okay, so this is the undeniable chink in the hydroponic armour – a reliance on electricity to run the pumps and lights.